AlibabaCloudDocs/alikafka/intl.en-US/User guide/Query messages.md

 3. In the left-side navigation pane, click **Message Query**.

-4. On the **Message Query** page, select the instance to be queried.
+4. On the **Message Query** page, select the instance where you want to query messages.
 Then, click the **Query by Time** tab.

-5. Enter a topic name, select a partition, specify a point in time, and then click **Search**.
+5. Enter the name of the topic, select the partition, and specify a point in time from which you want to query messages.
+Then, click **Search**.

     On the **Query by Time** tab, the query results are displayed.
 The query results may vary based on the partition that you specify.